sabitovvt/vscode-favorites-panel/README.md

 ## Release Notes

-## 0.5.1
+## 0.6

-- Bug fix with refresh panel/
+- Added favoritesPanel.insertNewCode command.

 More information in the [changelog](CHANGELOG.md "Changelog")